Stephen Blackwell

-Stephen B. Blackwell (born August 5, 1849) was a state legislator in Mississippi.
+Stephen B. Blackwell (born August 5, 1849) was an American politician.
+He was a state legislator in Mississippi.

 He was born in Issaquena County and represented it in the Mississippi House of Representatives from 1882 to 1889.
 He was a Republican and a Baptist.

 After his 1887 re-election he was to be one of ten Republicans in the Mississippi House, five of them "colored".